-Remove all media (diskettes, CDs, optical discs, or tapes) from the drives; then, turn off the server and all attached options.
+2. Remove all media (diskettes, CDs, optical discs, or tapes) from the drives; then, turn off the server and all attached options.

-The Power Control button on the front of the server does not turn off the electrical current supplied to the server.
-The server also might have more than one power cord.
-To remove all electrical current from the server, ensure that all power cords are disconnected from the power source.
+The Power Control button on the device and the power switch on the power supply do not turn off the electrical current supplied to the device.
+The device also might have more than one power cord.
+To remove all electrical current from the device, ensure that all power cords are disconnected from the power source.

-If you have a modem or fax machine attached to the server, disconnect the telephone line from the electrical outlet.

-- 4. Unplug all power cords (cables) from electrical outlets. - Note the location of the remaining cables and cords; then disconnect them from the back of the server.
+- 3. If you have a modem or fax machine attached to the server, disconnect the telephone line from the server and from the wall outlet. - 4.
+Unplug all power cords (cables) from electrical outlets. - Note the location of the remaining cables and cords; then disconnect them from the back of the server.